aalto-trafficsense/public-transport-dataset/README.md

 * Accuracy needs to be better than 1000m
 * If activity != last queued activity and activity is good (not unknown or tilting), point is accepted
-* If activity == last queued activity and distance to last queued activity > accuracy, point is accepted
+* If activity == last queued activity and distance to last accepted point > accuracy, point is accepted

-Activity is always requested with 10 second interval, but as a form of power saving, during STILL situations activity recognition interval has been observed to raise up to 180 seconds.
+Activity is always requested with 10 second interval, but as a form of power saving, during STILL situations activity recognition interval has been observed to increase up to 180 seconds.
 Each queued position is complemented with the latest activity information.
 The timestamp of the entry is the timestamp of the position, not of the activity.
 The same reported activity may repeat over multiple points.

 As a result, sometimes the client may need up to ~200 seconds to wake up from SLEEP state.
 It has also been observed in rail traffic that